by Russ Lowthian

 MRT Day-7 from St Paul to Frontenac

-Currently, as the Mississippi River Trail leaves the St Paul area, the route tentatively detours to the south on its way to Hastings.
+As the Mississippi River Trail leaves the St Paul area, the route tentatively detours to the south on its way to Hastings.
 To get a better feel for what’s ahead after leaving St. Paul, watch the 6th video clip here.
-Hopefully by mid-summer, of 2018, the paved trail out of South St. Paul will connect to the Mississippi River Regional Trail allowing cyclists a direct route to our next river town.
+Hopefully by mid-summer, of 2018, the paved trail out of South St. Paul will connect to the Mississippi River Regional Trail, allowing cyclists a direct route to our next river town.

-Leaving Hastings, the MRT follows the Mississippi, winding along the rivers backwaters and past the Prairie Island Indian Community.
-About ten miles further and the route enters Red Wing, the next river community on the Minnesota section of the Mississippi River Trail.
+Leaving Hastings, the MRT follows the Mississippi, winding along the backwaters of the river and past the Prairie Island Indian Community.
+About ten miles further, the route enters Red Wing, the next river community on the Minnesota section of the Mississippi River Trail.

 Rolling into Red Wing

 Back on the Mississippi River Trail, it’s approximately another 10 miles to Frontenac State Park for the night.
-The city here is on the National Register of Historic Places and contains a number of homes dating back to the Civil War era.
+The city is on the National Register of Historic Places and contains many homes dating back to the Civil War era.
 Here you will find the Whistle Stop Café and a convenience store if you choose to camp in the state park for the evening.

 MRT Day-8 from Frontenac to Winona

-Back on the MRT, the route continues to use the wide paved shoulder of the Great River Road to Minnesota City.
-With a wide shoulder and rumble strip, dividing you from the traffic, the the Mississippi River is in sight, to your left most of the time.
-When you start to notice the river widening, the Mississippi is now flowing into Lake Pepin and you are close to the ‘Birthplace of Water Skiing’.
+Back on the MRT, the route uses the wide paved shoulder of the Great River Road to Minnesota City.
+With a wide shoulder and rumble strip dividing you from the traffic, the Mississippi River is in sight, to your left most of the time.
+When you start to notice the river widening, the Mississippi is now flowing into Lake Pepin, and you are close to the ‘Birthplace of Water Skiing.’

 Rolling into the Lake City